We carry out regular face-fit testing on our projects.

 However, you must fit it correctly on your face so it creates a seal.

-So I have been making sure people know how to fit their masks correctly.
+The training makes sure people know how to fit their masks correctly.

-I’ve been carrying out the face-fit tests on everyone working on the M4 project, including workforce from Balfour Beatty, Danny Sullivan, Fortel, Zone and Hercules Site Services as well as VGC operatives.
+For example, I’ve been carrying out the face-fit tests on everyone working on the M4 project, including workforce from Balfour Beatty, Danny Sullivan, Fortel, Zone and Hercules Site Services as well as VGC operatives.
 The training reduces the risk that anyone on the project will get ill from working in construction.

 How the test works